deepakajaylinux/kevellphara/docs/source/chown.rst

 Enter Ownership User
 After typing the owner name
 It will display Chown result success.

-This will visually shows by the following screen shot.
+This is Visually shown by the following screen shot.

 .. code-block:: bash